dfoster-oracle/oci-cloud-controller-manager/test/e2e/cloud-provider-oci/README.md

 ## Additional option to specify test image pull repo

-The tests use below images -
+The tests use below images for AMD tests -
 *   nginx:stable-alpine
 *   agnhost:2.6
 *   centos:latest
 *   busybox:latest

+The tests use below images for ARM tests -
+*   nginx-arm:latest
+*   agnhost-arm:2.6
+*   centos-arm:latest
+*   busybox-arm:latest

 By default, public images are used.
 But if your Cluster's environment cannot access above public images then below option can be used to specify an accessible repo.